qgis/QGIS-Documentation/docs/training_manual/complete_analysis/analysis_exercise.rst

     "area" > 6000

 #.
-Save the selection as a new vector layer called :file:`solution.shp`.
+Save the in the selection in the :file:`Rasterprac` directory as a new vector
+layer called :file:`suitable_areas.gpkg`.

-You now have your solution areas, from which you will pick the one nearest to your house.
+You now have the suitable areas that meet all of the habitat criteria for the rare fynbos plant, from which you will pick the one nearest to the University of Cape Town.

-Digitize your house
+Digitize the University of Cape Town
 -------------------------------------------------------------------------------

 #.
 Create a new vector layer as before, but this time, select the